supervisely-ecosystem/convert-labels-to-rotated-bboxes/README.md

 <img src="https://user-images.githubusercontent.com/115161827/204102955-7854af24-a847-4d7a-a633-4f1639ab370f.gif" width="80%" style='padding-top: 10px'>

-## Run from Images Project or Dataset
+## Option 2.
+Run from Images Project or Dataset

 **Step 1.** Run the application from the context menu of the Images Project or Dataset